adam-choragwicki/Snake_Game_Qt_Cplusplus/README.md

-# Snake game
+# Snake
-The project is my implementation of simplified version of classic Snake game.
+C++ implementation of classic Snake game using Qt 6.2.3 library.

-It was written in modern C++ using QtCreator and Qt libraries.
+**Windows and Linux executables are provided.**

 See screenshot.jpg for quick glance at game window.

-Run release/Snake.exe to start the game.
+# Tests
+Unit tested using Google Test 1.11.0

+# How to run on Windows
+Run\
+**executable_windows/Snake.exe**

+# How to run on Linux
+Run\
+**executable_linux/Snake.sh**

+# Remarks
-Hold space key for temporary snake speed bost.
-Adjust speed slider or press num +/- to increase/decrease game speed.
+- Hold space key for temporary snake speed boost.
+- Adjust speed slider or press num +/- to increase/decrease game speed.